Section 2

 Section 2 Legislation

-2.1 The use of battery cages for chickens, turkeys, pigeons or any other bird or small animal on a factory farm shall be illegal across all 50 states.
-That includes enriched cages or any other cage system resembling a battery cage.
+2.1 The use of battery cages for the confinement of chickens, turkeys, pigeons, or any other bird or small animal on factory farms shall be prohibited in all 50 states.
+This ban includes the use of enriched cages or any other confinement system that functions in a manner similar to traditional battery cages.

 2.2 All battery cages and any other similar caged system shall be removed within 1 year of the passing of this bill.

-3.2 CAFO’s or any animal facility that is found to be using battery cages or any other similar caged system to permanently house chickens, shall be subject to a fine and imprisonment.
+3.2 CAFOs or any animal facility found to be utilizing battery cages or any comparable caging system for the permanent confinement of small livestock animals shall be subject to both monetary fines and criminal penalties, including imprisonment.